Cambridge Military Hospital: Earlier hospitals in Aldershot

-The first military hospital in Aldershot was a wooden hutted structure, near the Garrison Church established for lunatics and infectious diseases as well as providing some family accommodation.
+The first military hospital in Aldershot was a wooden hutted structure, near the garrison church.
+It was established for lunatics and infectious diseases as well as providing some family accommodation.

 Secondly there was the Union Hospital at Wellington Lines.
 It was converted in the 1860s from a workhouse, the Union Poor House, which had originally been a private residence.
 It was small, but for the time, well-equipped.
 It closed shortly after the opening of the Cambridge Hospital.

 Thirdly there was the Connaught Hospital at Marlborough Lines.
 Established in the second half of the 19th century, it was named after Prince Arthur, Duke of Connaught and Strathearn and was for a while a specialist venereal disease hospital for 300 men.
 It was later a dental facility before it closed on 29 September 1973.

 The new hospital

 The Cambridge Military Hospital, built by Messrs Martin Wells and Co. of Aldershot, was located at Stanhope Lines; the design was based on that of the Royal Herbert Hospital in Woolwich.
+It cost £45,000, and could accommodate 450 patients.
 It was named after Prince George, Duke of Cambridge and opened on 18 July 1879.
 The Louise Margaret Hospital for military wives and children was opened alongside in 1897.

 The hospital has been extended over the years.
 By 1893 two new angled pavilion wards were added at the ends of the main through corridor.
 Since 1931 many additions and alterations have been made, compromising the elegant initial design.